How does training shape the Riemannian geometry of neural network representations?: Derivation of geometric quantities at infinite width

 This yields

 hence we easily obtain the volume element

 and the Ricci scalar

 In this case, it is easy to see that $R$ is negative for all $d>1$ and that it is a monotonically decreasing function of $\Vert \mathbf{x} \Vert$, hence curvature becomes increasingly negative with increasing radius.
+In Figure \ref{fig:convergence_to_nngp}, we illustrate the convergence of the empirical geometry of finite networks to this infinite-width result.

 Another illustrative example is the monomial $\phi(x) = x^q/\sqrt{(2q-1)!!}$ for integer $q \geq 1$, normalized such that

 Though this is not required to obtain the metric, an explicit formula for the NNGP kernel for two distinct inputs can be obtained using the Mehler expansion of the bivariate Gaussian density \citep{daniely2016deeper, zv2021activation}, or by direct computation using Isserlis' theorem \citep{zv2021asymptotics}.
 Following the first approach, we expand the kernel as